Common Kefir Questions

 How do i know when my milk kefir is ready?

 Basically when it looks like this, you should be able to see curds and whey (the curds are the thick white bits and the whey is the clear liquid) it will start as little rivers of whey among the curds and will then go to full separation.
 The kefir is ready as soon as you start to see this and will become more sour the longer you leave it from there.
+You should also notice that the kefir smells a little sour/vinegary and possibly cheesy/yeasty.
+The milk will have thickened and it will no longer look like milk.

 Should i wash my jar between brews?